 - States (and the private sector) could blunt much of the anticipated economic costs. - Many states will meet the Clean Power Plan's targets by following through on planned investments and increasing energy efficiency. - Some states have set targets that are even more ambitious than the CPP and appear to be on track to meet them.
 Recall state portfolio targets, repeated on next slide. - California and New York plan to cut greenhouse gas emissions to 40 to 50 percent below 1990 levels by 2030.
 CA will use its Clean Air Act waiver to increase vehicle fuel economy standards well above federal level.
-Feds may challenge. - Hawaii hopes to get 100 percent of its electricity from renewable sources by 2045.
-California legislature approved much the same in 2018.
+Feds may challenge; lawsuits very likely. - Hawaii plans to get 100 percent of its electricity from renewable sources by 2045.
+California adopted the same goal legislatively, signed by Gov. Brown in Sept.
+2018.